 I prefer a puff over a brush.
 From my experience, it sets far better and many makeup-artists out there agree.
 Mac puffs are my favourite.
 They are not too expensive and last a long time.

-Tap your puff on your hand first to dispense of extra product.
-Apply in your T-zone areas and then use anything left on your puff to apply elsewhere.
+Tap your puff on your hand first to dispense extra product.
+Apply in your T-zone areas and then use powder left on your puff to apply elsewhere.

 Too much shimmer under the eyes

-I love shimmer (my inner corners give that away), nevertheless it is an outdated look to go full on under your eyebrows.
+I love shimmer, nevertheless it is an outdated look to go full on under your eyebrows.
 Highlighting has shifted towards a ‘well-lit’ finish.

 From my experience, nearly everyone likes a subtle shimmer or possibly just a bright matte to help open up your eye area.

-If you do love a glittery finish – take a fine eyeshadow brush and apply very thinly, straight under your eyebrows.
+If you do love a shimmery finish – take a fine eyeshadow brush and apply a sparkly eye shadow very thinly, straight under your eyebrows.

 Not blending upwards and out